 As an experienced appraiser, you’ve likely encountered pressure to hit the purchase price or develop your appraisal based on a predetermined value.
 This, of course, is unethical.
 So what do you do when you’re asked to hit a certain value?
 Or when the purchase price is not supported by the available comps?
-Here are five excellent resources offered by McKissock Learning—including a Pro-Series webinar on Wednesday, March 17, 2021, “The Market Value Doesn’t Support the Contract Price, Now What?”
+Here are five excellent resources offered by McKissock Learning.

-In this Pro-Series webinar, bank appraisal manager Alex Gilbert discusses best practices for when the purchase price is not supported by the available comps and market data.
-The discussion will include a review of possible reasons, some suggestions for reviewing your work before you submit your report, tips for reconciling the difference and supporting your opinion of value, and a discussion of the reconsideration process and what to expect.
+Presented by bank appraisal manager Alex Gilbert, the session dives into best practices for when the purchase price is not supported by the available comps and market data.
+The discussion includes a review of possible reasons, some suggestions for reviewing your work before you submit your report, tips for reconciling the difference and supporting your opinion of value, and a discussion of the reconsideration process and what to expect.

 Blog post: 9 Ways to Handle Appraisal Pressure